yuummmer/fairy-core/decisions/README.md

 - **Grant writing**: Provide evidence of thoughtful design and planning
 - **Long-term memory**: Preserve institutional knowledge about why we did X instead of Y

+## When to create an ADR

+Create an ADR when making decisions that:

+- **Affect the architecture**: Changes to major components, data models, or system boundaries
+- **Have long-term impact**: Decisions that will be difficult or costly to reverse
+- **Involve trade-offs**: Choices where multiple valid alternatives exist
+- **Set precedents**: Patterns or approaches that will influence future decisions
+- **Require explanation**: Decisions that might seem surprising without context

+Examples:
+- ✅ Choosing a validation architecture (rulepacks vs runner)
+- ✅ Selecting a data format or schema design
+- ✅ Deciding on licensing strategy
+- ✅ Major API changes or deprecations
+- ❌ Routine bug fixes or small refactorings
+- ❌ Choosing between similar libraries for a single use case

 ## Format

 Each ADR follows a standard template with the following sections: